Building a new Astro component? Publish it to npm!

 Publishing your componentSection titled Publishing your component

-Once you have your package ready, you can publish it to npm!
+Once you have your package ready, you can publish it to npm using the

 npm publish command.
 If that fails, make sure that you have logged in via